Speed of convergence of time Euler schemes for a stochastic 2D Boussinesq model: Introduction

 The paper is organized as follows.
-In section 2 we describe the model, the assumptions on the noise and the diffusion coefficients and recall the known results about global well posedness and moment estimates for $L^2(D)$ initial conditions.
-In section 3 we start with more regular ($H^1$) initial conditions and prove moment estimates in $H^1$ uniformly on the time interval $[0,T]$; this is essential to be able to deduce a rate of convergence from the localized result.
-Section 4 states time regularity results of the solution $(u,\theta)$ both in $L^2(D)$ and $H^1(D)$; this a crucial ingredient of the final resuls.
-In section 5 we introduce the time Euler scheme, prove that it is well defined and give moment estimates of the scheme.
-Section 6 deals with the localized convergence of the scheme in $L^2(\Omega)$ .
-In section 7 we deduce the rate of convergence in probability and in $L^2(\Omega)$.
+In section \ref{preliminary} we describe the model, the assumptions on the noise and the diffusion coefficients, and describe the fully implicit time Euler scheme.
+In section \ref{main} we state the global well-posedeness of the solution to \eqref{velocity}--\eqref{temperature}, moment estimates of the gradient of $u$ and $\theta$ uniformly in time, the existence of the scheme.
+We then formulate the main results of the paper about the rates of convergence in probability and in $L^2(\Omega)$ of the scheme to the solution.
+In section \ref{s_regularity_ut} we prove moment estimates in $H^1$ of $u$ and $\theta$ uniformly on the time interval $[0,T]$ if we start with more regular ($H^1$) initial conditions.
+This is essential to be able to deduce a rate of convergence from the localized result.
+Section \ref{s-increments} states time regularity results of the solution $(u,\theta)$ both in $L^2(D)$ and $H^1(D)$; this a crucial ingredient of the final results.
+In section \ref{sEuler} we prove that the time Euler scheme is well defined and prove its moment estimates in $L^2$ and $H^1$.
+Section \ref{s-loc-converg} deals with the localized convergence of the scheme in $L^2(\Omega)$.
+This preliminary step is necessary due to the bilinear term, which requires some control of the $H^1$ norm of $u$ and $\theta$.
+In section \ref{sec_speed} we prove the rate of convergence in probability and in $L^2(\Omega)$.
+Finally, section \ref{sconclusion} summarizes the interest of the model, and describes some further necessary/possible extensions of this work.

 As usual, except if specified otherwise, $C$ denotes a positive constant that may change throughout the paper, and $C(a)$ denotes a positive constant depending on some parameter $a$.